golodash/godash/README.md

 Godash is inspired by [lodash](https://github.com/lodash/lodash) nodejs utility library delivering modularity.

-Basically we are going to use their functionality and recreate what they did in nodejs, inside golang.
+Basically we are going to use their documentation and recreate what they did in nodejs, inside golang and of course if anyone wants to add more tools than lodash documentation, please feel free to create an issue, fork and contribute.
 ## Our Goals

 This is a repository driven by golang community,